 4. Taking your socks off

 I can understand passengers wanting to take their shoes off after takeoff (don’t do it before, as it’s a safety hazard) but if you do, make sure your feet don’t smell.
 And regardless of whether they smell or not, don’t take your socks off so everyone can see your toes.
-This isn’t your living room!
-And don’t ever walk into a lavatory with bare feet or socks that you plan on wearing again.
+This isn’t your living room.
+And bad airplane habits aside: Don’t ever walk into a lavatory with bare feet or socks that you plan on wearing again.
 An airplane bathroom floor is a breeding ground for germs and is just plain disgusting.

 5. Playing music or videos too loud